walter-a-jablonowski/sys-2/ai.md

   - derivedFrom: Activity
   - default fields: see above
   - special fields:
-    - state (dropdown) has different values than activity
+    - state (dropdown) has different values then activity
       - new
       - current
       - maybe